Accenture/tldr/README.md

 ### Overriding EC2 instance sizes

-Additionally, teh following environment variables can be used to override some of the default values used for EC2 instances:
+Additionally, the following environment variables can be used to override some of the default values used for EC2 instances:

 ```
 AWS_INSTANCE_TYPE=t2.micro